 The Municipal Office is located in Chesley.
 This is where you pay taxes, purchase dog tags, fill out a burn permit, and staff also work here.
 This is also where the Arran-Elderslie Council has their meetings.

 Mayor Steve Hammell

-Steve and Amanda along with their three daughters Madison, Hailey, and Ava live and farm near Dobbinton.
-Farm life comprises of both Dairy and Beef cattle and some cash crops.
-Municipally Steve is in his third term on Council, having represented the Arran Ward for two terms before becoming Mayor in 2018.
-Steve enjoys being a part of a team that helps people reach their goals.
-Whether it is a new or existing business, Recreational activities, Emergency Services, or simply getting to work Steve’s goal is to continue to have Arran-Elderslie a great place to live, work, and play, while providing services effectively and efficiently.
+Steve Hammel, his wife, and three daughters live on a farm just outside Dobbinton.
+Their farm life consists of dairy and beef cattle and some cash crops.
+Steve is in his fourth term on Council, having represented the Arran Ward for two terms before becoming Mayor in 2018.
+Steve’s goal is to continue to have Arran-Elderslie be a great place to live, work, and play while providing services effectively and efficiently.

 The Municipality takes care of a number of facilities, including the community centers in each community, medical clinics, libraries, fire departments and more.
 The Works Department takes care of the roads, sidewalks and bridges on Municipal roads.
 The Municipality has about 50 full time staff, working in departments such as finance, clerks, economic development, recreation, public works and building.
 There are also many part time and seasonal staff who also work for the Municipality.
 The Municipality also hires students in the summer as lifeguards, day camp instructors, museum attendant and tourism, water assistants and public works students.